cloudnative-pg/cloudnative-pg.github.io/content/releases/cloudnative-pg-1-26.0-released/index.md

 This marks a significant milestone in CloudNativePG’s evolution—the culmination of a multi-year effort that introduced CNPG-I, our extensible plugin interface.
-It is a crucial step toward making CloudNativePG a backup-agnostic solution while also enabling leaner operand images by removing the need to bundle Barman Cloud directly.
+It is a crucial step toward making CloudNativePG a backup-agnostic solution while enabling leaner operand images by removing the need to bundle Barman Cloud directly.
 It also paves the way for future plugin support for volume snapshot backups and restores.